The Pain That Plagued Avicii: Health Troubles, Wrestling With Fame and Retreating From a Toxic Culture

 "The next stage will be all about my love of making music to you guys.
 It is the beginning of something new.
 Hope you'll enjoy it as much as I do."

+At the 2018 Billboard Music Awards that May, The Chainsmokers' Drew Taggart said onstage, "His passing was a great loss for the music world and for us.
+He was an artist who inspired so many in so many ways.
+Simply put, he meant so much to us and everyone in the EDM community."

-Avicii was most known among the Top 40 set for his hit pop collaborations, such as "Wake Me Up" with Aloe Blacc, Coldplay's "A Sky Full of Stars" and, most recently, "Lonely Together" with Rita Ora.
-But he was a prolific songwriter and producer and, at one point, a tireless DJ whose output was vast—and, inevitably, more of it is about to be discovered by the masses in the wake of his death.
+Avicii was most known among the Top 40 set for his hit pop collaborations, such as "Wake Me Up" with Aloe Blacc, Coldplay's "A Sky Full of Stars" and "Lonely Together" with Rita Ora.
+But he was a prolific songwriter and producer and, at one point, a tireless DJ whose output was vast—and, inevitably, more of it was discovered by the masses in the wake of his death.

 He was a kid when he got started, signing his first contract when he was barely 18, and it was off to the races.
 He cited 2011's "Levels" (or "LE7ELS") as a game-changer as far as his level of recognition went.
 But while he barely had time to catch his breath as his name joined a select few from the EDM world to achieve mainstream, global stardom, the lifestyle soon caught up with him.